-This course will follow the outline from the AP bulletin.
 Students will engage in the study of political, social, cultural, and historical events that have shaped modern Europe.
+An AP exam will be given at the end of the course; this course follows the College Board course and exam description.